Trek Kurdistan – Zagros Mountain Trail

 Altitude: 1600m

-Overnight in Rawanduz.
+Overnight in Soran.

-Trekking: 2-3 hours
+Trekking: 0 hours

 Altitude: 750m

-After an early start we will leave Rawanduz and head into the Akoyan Valley.
-It is another long stretch with a steep ascent at the end, climbing 500 meters up old cow paths to reach the ancient village of Saran.
+It is another long stretch with a steep ascent at the end, climbing 500 meters up old cow paths, to reach the ancient village of Saran – it’s here we stop for lunch.

-We begin the day by trekking through hillside orchards to reach the high mountain pass above, where two great mountains of Kurdistan, Karokh and Hendrin meet.
+We then continue trekking through hillside orchards to reach the high mountain pass above, where two great mountains of Kurdistan, Karokh and Hendrin meet.
 Both of which hold reverence in Kurdish Oral traditions.
-After descending the eastern side of trail we will reach the village of Dargala, famed as the birth place of many legendary Kurdish fighters who fought against Saddam Hussein.

 Overnight in Dargala.